TRSTN4/br4nch/docs/guides/errors.md

 ## NotChangeableError

-This error occurs when you use the function with modified symbols.
+This error occurs when you use the function with modified size.

 **This error occurs in the following function(s):**